Starting a business: Singapore versus Thailand

 The Thai government has shown major support towards its VC industry and startup scene by providing tax benefits for VC firms.
 A temporary tax scheme was launched ending this year made specifically for VC firms to provide benefits in the form of tax exemption for both VC firms and its investors.

-Anyone intending of working in either Singapore and Vietnam must have a valid visa/pass before they can start working.
+Anyone intending of working in either Singapore or Thailand must have a valid visa/pass before they can start working.

 The most common visa/permit for foreigners in Thailand is called the “Work Permit”.
 This permit allows foreigners to work and operate a business in Thailand as a skilled professional or even as an employer.
 Thailand has strict laws if caught working without a valid Work Permit.
 Generally, the success of a Work Permit application depends highly on the hiring company’s registered capitalisation.
 Do take note that before a Work Permit can be issued to you, you must be on a non-immigrant visa.
 This visa should be acquired before your arrival in Thailand.